-- (1) Schools in this category are regionally accredited by one (1) of the Category III regional accrediting agencies identified in State Board Policy 3.500. - (2) To maintain approval as a Category III accrediting agency, each Category III accrediting agency shall publish and follow minimum standards for approved schools, including, at a minimum: - (a) Agency Responsibilities.
+- (1) Schools in this category are regionally accredited by one (1) of the Category III regional accrediting agencies identified in State Board Policy 3.500. following: any accreditation division of AdvancED (the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Northwest Accreditation Commission (NWAC), and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI)), the Middle States Association of Colleges and Schools (MSA), the New England Association of Schools and Colleges (NEASC), the Western Association of Schools and Colleges (WASC), any accrediting association recognized by the National Association of Independent Schools (NAIS) commission on Accreditation (e.g., the Southern Association of Independent Schools (SAIS)) or the National Council for Private School Accreditation (NCPSA) according to the procedures and criteria established by the association. - (2) Each Category III accrediting agency shall publish and follow minimum standards for approved schools, including, at a minimumschool shall: - (a) Agency Responsibilities.
 The agency shall: - 1.
 Maintain written descriptions of the requirements for school accreditation and of the levels or types of membership granted; - 2.
 Re-evaluate approved schools on a regular basis established by the agency; - 3.
 Give advance publication of proposed changes in accreditation standards to schools. - 4.
 Advise schools or directly provide them with technical assistance to address deficiencies in meeting the accreditation standards of the agency; - 5.
-Notify the Department within ten (10) business days of adding or removing an accredited school from its list: - 6.
+Notify the Department within ten (10) business days of adding or removing an accredited school from its list; - 6.
 Require schools to report to the accrediting agency on deficiencies that could affect accredited status; - 7.
 Have procedures for revocation of accreditation for any school that does not comply with the agency's standards for approved schools.
 Such procedures shall include how the agency monitors approved schools for compliance with agency standards, including working with schools to remedy areas of non-compliance that are identified by the Department; and - 8.
 Publish and follow minimum standards for approved schools in Tennessee, including, at a minimum: